danielbinyamin/Project/README.md

-This is aמ ongoing project on our Object Oriented course in Ariel university.
+This is an ongoing project on our Object Oriented course in Ariel university.

 This project recives variouse scans captured from the WiggleWifi android app and puts together a main csv file which joins all this information into one.
 We have implemented an option to filter the main CSV by various choices and export this filter to a KML file which can be viewed on Google Earth.